trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 - `onMount` is a method exported by Svelte that will run some code when the component mounts (more on that below)
 - `TezosToolkit` is the class that gives you access to all the features of Taquito
-- `store` is a Svelte feature to manage the state of the dapp
+- `store` is a Svelte feature to manage the state of the app
 - From the `config.ts` file, we import `rpcUrl` (the URL of the Tezos RPC node) and `dexAddress`, the address of the Liquidity Baking contract
 - `Storage` is a custom type that represents the signature type of the LB DEX storage
 - `fetchExchangeRates` is a function to fetch the exchange rates of XTZ and tzBTC (more on that below)

-Next, we use `onMount` to set up the state of the dapp:
+Next, we use `onMount` to set up the state of the app:

 ```typescript=
 onMount(async () => {